 may result in

 infertility.
 Factors such as the stage and spread of the cancer often dictate how extensive the surgery is and how much of an impact it may have on fertility.

-Radiation—In some cases, cancerous lesions on reproductive organs, such as the ovaries, are not surgically removed.
-Instead, they may be treated with radiation.
-In addition to killing the cancer cells, radiation may also damage healthy cells, disrupt the function of the organs, and possibly cause infertility.
+Radiation therapy—In some cases, cancerous lesions on reproductive organs, such as the ovaries, are not surgically removed.
+Instead, they may be treated with radiation therapy.
+In addition to killing the cancer cells, radiation therapy may also damage healthy cells, disrupt the function of the organs, and possibly cause infertility.

 Chemotherapy—Unlike radiation therapy, which is generally targeted directly to the area of the body with cancer,

 travels throughout the body in the bloodstream to kill cancer cells.
 As a result, it can also damage the reproductive system (even if the cancer is not present in the reproductive organs).
 Risk will vary based on several factors, including the type and dose of chemotherapy drug being given.

 Talk to your doctor or cancer treatment specialist about your concerns.
 Some fertility preservation options can be taken care of before treatment.

 Some procedures are being studied for their ability to preserve fertility in women with cancer.
 However, some are considered experimental, and their feasibility and appropriateness will vary from patient to patient.
 Here are some of the options you may want to ask your doctor about:

 Ovarian transposition—This involves moving one or both ovaries away from the radiation field prior to treatment to minimize radiation exposure and damage to the ovaries.
 Sometimes, the ovaries can be transposed behind the uterus or even onto the woman’s thighs.

 Radical trachelectomy—This procedure, used for women with early stage cervical cancer, involves removal of the cervix while preserving the uterus.
 The problem here is that the cervix is the lowest portion of the uterus and removal of this portion of the uterus will likely result in the inability of the uterus to maintain the pregnancy.

 Freezing of embryos—This procedure involves the removal of eggs, which are then fertilized via